jakjan95/head-first-design-patterns-cpp/decorator/README.md

 4. Strive for loosely coupled designs between objects that interact.

-5. <b>Classes should be open for extension, but closed for modification.</b>
+5. **Classes should be open for extension, but closed for modification.**

-## Class diagram for pattern
+## Class diagram for this pattern

 ![Alt text](./decorator.svg)